mberriman/BSP2024/manuals/part1/part1.md

 InterPro provides a tool, [InterProScan](https://www.ebi.ac.uk/interpro/search/sequence/), that we can use to search protein sequences against all of the member databases to identify any protein domains that the protein might have:
 InterProScan is an extremely useful tool for predicting gene and protein function.

-**At WormBase ParaSite, we have pre-run InterProScan to annotate protein domains for all of the genes in our database so you don't have to do it yourself every time!**
+**At WormBase ParaSite, we pre-run InterProScan to annotate protein domains for all of the genes in our database so you don't have to do it yourself every time!**

 1. To view the annotated protein domains, click the “Protein summary” menu option in the navigation menu on the T265_10539 transcript page.